MikoKozlowski/Portfolio/README.md

 Hi there!
-I'm Miko, a neuroscientist with a strong foundation in cell biology and genomics.
+I'm Miko, a neuroscientist with a strong foundation in data science and genomics.
 This repository showcases my Python scripts, demonstrating my ability to:
 1) Manipulate data from various sources (e.g., genomic databases, sequencing experiments)
-2) Perform data analysis using libraries like pandas, NumPy, and scikit-learn
+2) Perform data analysis using libraries like pandas, numpy
-3) Visualize data using matplotlib or seaborn
+3) Visualize data using matplotlib and seaborn
+4)

 Goal
 I seek opportunities to leverage my Python and data science expertise on real-world problems.
-I'm passionate about delving into complex datasets through meticulous data analysis.
-This allows me to uncover hidden patterns and extract valuable insights, unveiling the mysteries within data.
-I'm particularly interested in applying AI and machine learning techniques to further enhance this process.
+I am particularly interested in applying AI and machine-learning techniques to improve life quality.
+My passion lies in delving into complex datasets and extracting actionable insights that can drive impactful solutions.

 Projects
 1) Developed a machine learning model to classify fetal health state into three categories (normal, suspect, pathological) with 94.6% accuracy. [fetal_health_state.ipynb](https://github.com/MikoKozlowski/Portfolio/blob/main/fetal_health_state.ipynb)